opf/openproject/docs/enterprise-guide/enterprise-cloud-guide/faq/README.md

 ## How can I book additional users for the Enterprise cloud?

 You can do this in your OpenProject instance in the administration.
 The number of users can be increased in steps of 5.
 Find out [here](../manage-cloud-subscription/#upgrade-or-downgrade-subscription) how to change the number of users in your system administration.
-A reduction in the number of users would take effect at the beginning of the next subscription period.
+A reduction in the number of users takes effect at the beginning of the next subscription period.

 ## How can I change my payment details (e.g. new credit card)?